cilium/hubble-otel/USER_GUIDE_KIND.md

 ![Hubble HTTP trace view](USER_GUIDE_KIND.3-hubble-http-trace.png)

-Clicking on '&lt;span in another trace&gt;', will take to the view of span that originated from the SDK instrumentation in the app itself.
+Clicking on '&lt;span in another trace&gt;' will take to the view of the linked span that originated from the SDK instrumentation in the app itself.

 If you expand all of the spans, you will see a full trace similar to this: